 Peninsula Sq., SE10

-Our Rating Hours Climbs begin at 10am and end at 6pm to 10pm, depending on the season Transportation Tube: North Greenwich or North Greenwich ferry Phone 020/8463-2000 Prices Climbs from £26 for adults and children Web site Up at the O2
+Our Rating Hours Daily 10am to 6–10pm, depending on season Transportation Tube: North Greenwich or North Greenwich ferry.
+Phone 020/8463-2680 Prices Climbs £30–36, depending on weekday/weekend/holiday/sunset/twilight.
+Web site Up at the O2

 MapPeninsula Sq., SE10 London

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.